sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 ## Provider

-A `Provider` is an abstraction of non-account-based operations on a blockchain and is generally not directly involved in signing transactions or data.
+A `Provider` is an abstraction of a standard Bitcoin node that provides connection to the Bitcoin network, for read and write access to the blockchain.

-For example, when you want to broadcast transactions to the BSV blockchain network, you’d like to send them to providers like [whatsonchain](https://whatsonchain.com/) via their APIs.
+For example, when you want to broadcast transactions to the blockchain, you can send them to providers like [whatsonchain](https://whatsonchain.com/) via their APIs.

-Currently, we have two built-in providers that you could just use:
+Currently, we have two built-in providers:

 * `DummyProvider`: A mockup provider just for local tests.
-Do not send or query transactions.
+It does not connect to the Bitcoin blockchain and thus cannot send transactions.

 * `WhatsonchainProvider`: A wrapper for whatsonchain APIs, can be used in testnet as well as mainnet.

-You can initiate these providers like this:
+You can initialize these providers like this:

 ```ts
 let dummyProvider = new DummyProvider();